Kostroma Moose Farm: Early history of the moose domestication

 the biomass production potential of the taiga of northern and eastern Russia, which are not particularly suitable for either food crop planting or conventional animal husbandry.
-If the moose could be farmed, they could be provided with feed practically for free, utilizing the by-products of timber harvesting: tree branches and bark.
+If the moose could be farmed, it could be provided with feed practically for free, utilizing the by-products of timber harvesting: tree branches and bark.

 To study the behavior of the moose, each animal at Kostroma Moose Farm is equipped with a radio transmitter.